Matt Watson (YouTuber): 2023 firing of channel artist

-In July 2023, a former employee of SuperMega, Lex "Updog", alleged that the channel's former artist, Don, sexually assaulted her in 2021—and that after Watson and Magee heard of this and fired Don, they only partially cut contact with him.
+In July 2023, Lex "Updog", the ex-girlfriend of Supermega's former artist, Don, alleged that Don sexually assaulted her in 2021 by trying to force himself on her on their first night together while they were both temporarily staying at Watson's house — and that after Watson and Magee heard of this and fired Don, they only partially cut contact with him.
+Lex criticzed their reaction, characterizing it as attempting to downplay or cover-up the sexual assault to protect their brand.
 Another former employee, Leighton, made other allegations about the duo, such as Watson having been homophobic and racist in private.
 SuperMega became "steeped in [online] controversy"; the duo apologized for some allegations, and denied or refuted others.
 They apologized for not completely cutting contact with Don—claiming that after they fired him, they assumed Don would face further consequences for his alleged actions even without their involvement, so the duo prioritized their stressful workload instead.
 Watson refuted having been homophobic or racist.
 In August 2023, Watson and Magee announced an indefinite hiatus from making SuperMega, which ended in February 2024.

-Media outlets were sympathetic towards them after their responses.
-Steven Asarch wrote for The Daily Dot that SuperMega as a channel survived the controversy because the duo had made "terrible missteps" rather than more scandalous decisions.
-The staff of the The Mary Sue wrote that while Watson and Magee had acted "dismissive and harmful" towards Lex, "their apologies seemed genuinely remorseful, and I don’t think they are bad people."
+Media outlets were sympathetic towards Watson and Magee after their responses.
+Steven Asarch wrote for The Daily Dot that SuperMega survived the controversy because the duo had made "terrible missteps" rather than more scandalous decisions.
+The staff of The Mary Sue wrote that while Watson and Magee had acted "dismissive and harmful" towards Lex, "their apologies seemed genuinely remorseful, and I don’t think they are bad people."